 If your baby is very premature, you may need a vertical incision as the lower uterine segment isn’t quite developed until 32 weeks of gestation.

-If you get a vertical incision in the uterus, you will always need a repeat c-section as these types of incisions carry a higher risk of uterine rupture in subsequent pregnancies.
+If you get a vertical incision on the uterus, you will always need a repeat c-section as these types of incisions carry a higher risk of uterine rupture in subsequent pregnancies.

 Final Thoughts On Cesarean Deliveries